Acacia doratoxylon: Taxonomy

-Distribution
+Distribution and habitat

-It is endemic to central parts of New South Wales, the Australian Capital Territory and Victoria.
+Currawang is endemic to central parts of New South Wales, the Australian Capital Territory and Victoria.
 It is fairly common on the western slopes of the Great Dividing Range and plains of New South Wales and its range extends through the southern tablelands through the Australian Capital Territory and across Ovens Range in Victoria.
 In New South Wales it is found as far east as Wollemi spreading as far west as the Ivanhoe District and as far north as Brewarrina.
 It is found on rocky ridges where it is associated with Eucalyptus and Callitris woodland communities and on red sandy plains where it is often part of mallee communities.
 In Victoria it is considered rare and has a small disjunct distribution in the East Gippsland Uplands and the northern inland slopes in the Barambogie Range close to Beechworth and around Suggan Buggan where it grows on rocky well-drained hillsides and ridges.